atosti/fo3-perfect-character/README.md

 </details>

 # The Route
 I've divided the route into rough level-estimates (based on a Normal Difficulty playthrough), but being a game with many RNG mechanics it's likely you won't match it perfectly.
-This is fine and is unlikely to cause issues, just aim to follow the route in order.
-A good way to round out the edges is to Lockpick some extra containers for the bonus EXP.
+This is fine and unlikely to cause issues, just aim to follow the route in order.
+If you really want to match it perfectly and happen to fall behind, try lockpicking some extra containers for bonus EXP.

 There are really only a few rules follow for success:
 1. Follow the route and its order of events.